 This one is tough for me.
 Of course, I know that no one knows everything and that often failure is the ultimate learning tool.
 Still, it feels like a personal blow when you’re pleased with work, and it gets rejected.
 It makes you wonder if you’re capable of that task.
 But I’m working on this point.

 3. Accept you and your imperfections.

-So now I’m trying to enter this new mindset; “done is better than perfect “is it really?).
+So now I’m trying to enter this new mindset; done is better than perfect.

-Let me know if you know someone in the same boat as I am right now and tell them to read this post.
-Also, here is some additional advice from Ted Talks that may help. 👊
+Let me know if you know someone on the same boat as I am right now, and tell them to read this post.
+Also, here is some additional advice from Ted Talks that may help.